kildor22/mm-github-pages-starter/collections/_stories/Chopin Space Dream (430 a.m.).md

 </p>

 <p>
-_We were not meant to be here. //You// were not meant to be here._
+<em>We were not meant to be here. //You// were not meant to be here.</em>
 </p>

 <p>
-_One day, your rocket just tore the sky open, like a metal present wrapped in flames, being hurled from above.
+<em>One day, your rocket just tore the sky open, like a metal present wrapped in flames, being hurled from above. </em>
 </p>

 <p>
-You crashed beside this very space station.
-I freed you from the vices of your ship, and opened the doors of my home to you.
+<em>You crashed beside this very space station.
+I freed you from the vices of your ship, and opened the doors of my home to you. </em>
 </p>

 <p>
-But you forget.
-Quickly.
+<em>But you forget.
+Quickly.</em>
 </p>

 <p>
-Moons pass the space station like comets hurtling for the stars, and not a day goes by without you reliving the first day of your arrival.
+<em>Moons pass the space station like comets hurtling for the stars, and not a day goes by without you reliving the first day of your arrival.</em>
 </p>

 <p>
-You forget.
-Quickly._
+<em>You forget.
+Quickly</em>
 </p>

 <p>